Nuvali: Transportation

 The Cavite–Laguna Expressway serves Nuvali, with exits at Santa Rosa–Tagaytay and Laguna Boulevard.

 The Nuvali Transport Terminal in Santa Rosa serves Nuvali.
-It is the terminal of point-to-point buses bound for Makati, shuttles plying inside Nuvali, and minibuses bound for Balibago in Santa Rosa, and tricycles plying nearby areas in Santa Rosa and Biñan.
+It is the terminal of point-to-point buses bound for Makati, shuttles plying inside Nuvali and Canlubang, public utility vans bound for General Mariano Alvarez and Dasmariñas, minibuses bound for Balibago in Santa Rosa, and tricycles plying nearby areas in Santa Rosa and western Biñan.